kenny-kelley/fedora-config/README.md

 - https://hansdegoede.livejournal.com/19081.html

 ## Fixing the GNOME login screen being on the wrong monitor
 First, you'll need to log in with Wayland.
-Be sure to do this after installing the properietary Nvidia drivers.
+Be sure to do this after installing the proprietary Nvidia drivers.

 Then arrange the monitors to your liking via *GNOME Settings*.